slambdev/create-issues-action/README.md

 # GitHub Actions with Typescript

 Currently, GitHub Actions do not support actions within actions.
-This means for Typescript projects where you need to compile your code into NodeJs and then run it can be done in workflows (i.e. a series of actions), but not in a single shareable action.
+This means for Typescript projects where you need to compile your code into NodeJs and then run it can only be done in workflows (i.e. a series of actions) annd not in a single shareable action.

 The implications of this means if you wish to share a GitHub action, the compiled code for the action must be merged into a single file and checked into GitHub or you have to use Docker.